 Check in to your hotel this evening in the buzzing city of Edinburgh.
 Home to loads of festivals, cutting-edge Edinburgh serves up a fun, creative mix of ancient and modern.
-Later, meet up with your fellow travellers and Tour Manager.
+Later, meet up with your fellow travellers and Trip Manager.
 Round up some of the group and head out into the city for a fun night out.
-Edinburgh has so much on offer – so ask your Tour Manager for some tips on the city’s cosy pubs, basement bars and happening clubs.
+Edinburgh has so much on offer – so ask your Trip Manager for some tips on the city’s cosy pubs, basement bars and happening clubs.

 With a free day, decide how you want to shape your Edinburgh experience and explore this living time-line.
 Explore the scene-stealing Edinburgh Castle, perched high up above the city on an extinct volcano, where the Scottish crown jewels and famous Stone of Destiny are housed.
 Retrace Scottish royalty’s footsteps and walk the Royal Mile with its jumble of medieval houses and buildings.
 See the Holyrood Palace, former home to Mary Queen of Scots.
 For a one-stop shopping spot, make the most of Princes Street.
 From kilts and tartans to modern labels and cashmere, this street has it all.
 At lunch, go local and order some traditional fish’n’chips and a deep fried chocolate bar if you’re feeling adventurous!
 For a relaxing afternoon, spend some time in Edinburgh’s famous Botanical Gardens.
 Explore the 72 acres of grounds, exotic plants and stunning glass houses.

 Edinburgh to Scottish Highlands

 Stop by St. Andrews, Scotland’s oldest university town and the “home of golf” where you’ll see the famous course of the same name that is used in major international tournaments.
 Then roll on through the Scottish Highlands, packed with wild mountain scenery, rugged green hills and the tales of old clans.
 Next up is the stuff of legends – a cruise on the gorgeous & world-famous Loch Ness.
 This afternoon find out more as your Trip Manager fills you in on the lake’s mythical monster.
 Back on the coach, plug in your headphones, sit back and take in the dramatic scenery.
 We drive past turreted castles and surging rivers before stopping for the night in this spectacular spot.

 Scottish Highlands to West Highlands